-A bursary is a financial award made by an institution to those individuals who can't afford to pay full fees.
-Bursaries are usually renewed each year, on condition that the student is making satisfactory progress.
-In terms of national and provincial bursaries, bursaries are allocated based on the needs in a specific province and public entity.
-The following bursary opportunities are either a full, partial or work-back bursary.
+A bursary is a financial award made by an institution to individuals who can't afford to pay tuition fees.
+Bursaries are usually renewed each year, provided that the student is making satisfactory progress.
+In terms of the national and provincial government, bursaries are allocated based on the needs of a specific province such as engineering, nursing, or teaching etc. The following bursary opportunities are either a full, partial, or work-back bursary.

-If you're interested in applying for one of the bursaries listed below, you should contact the government department, university or public entity concerned directly.
+To apply for one of the bursaries listed below, you should contact the relevant government department, university, or public entity directly.

 Western Cape Government bursaries

-- The Funza Lushaka Bursary Programme offers full-cost bursaries to eligible students, who want to complete a full teaching qualification in an area of national priority.
-If you receive one of these bursaries you'll be required to teach at a public school for the same number of years that you received the bursary for.
+- The Funza Lushaka Bursary Programme offers full-cost bursaries to eligible students who want to complete a full teaching qualification in an area of national priority.
+If you receive this bursary, you'll be required to teach at a public school once you’ve completed your studies.

-- The National Youth Development Agency (NYDA) has a comprehensive database of bursary opportunities in higher education is available on the NYDA youth portal.
-The database is searchable by career category and includes information on eligibility criteria, closing dates for applications, contact details and conditions.
+- The National Youth Development Agency (NYDA) has a comprehensive database of bursary opportunities in higher education available on the NYDA youth portal.
+The database is searchable by career category and includes information on eligibility criteria, application deadlines, contact details and conditions.

-- The National Skills Fund (NSF) bursaries are offered every year to increase the number of skilled workers and to stabilise South Africa's economy.
-These bursaries are only for candidates to gain their first degree, not for postgraduate studies, and candidates who are doing practical training can also apply.
-For more information call the Department of Labour at 012 309 4469 / 4340.
+- The National Skills Fund (NSF) offers annual bursaries to increase the number of skilled workers and to stabilise South Africa's economy.
+These bursaries are for candidates to gain their first degree and candidates doing practical training and is not available for postgraduate studies.
+For more information, call the Department of Labour at 021 466 7160 or 012 309 4000.